Mitch McConnell says Black people vote just as much as 'Americans'

 - Oops!Something went wrong.Please try again later.

-U.S. Senate Minority Leader Mitch McConnell is trending on Twitter after making an insidious comment related to voting rights, in which he implied African Americans are not Americans.
+U.S. Senate Minority Leader Mitch McConnell is trending on Twitter after making a comment related to voting rights in which he implied African Americans are not Americans.

 "Well the concern is misplaced, because if you look at the statistics, African American voters are voting in just as high a percentage as Americans," McConnell responded.

-Note: Correction: An earlier version of this story misstated when McConnell made his comment.
-He was speaking prior to Wednesday night's action on the John Lewis Voting Rights Advancement Act.